Title: Colligative Properties of Solutions

 Pedagogical Content Knowledge (PCK)

 Describe: Solutions are something that students have exposure to every day yet they have a difficult time visualizing what is taking place in a solution.
 The inquiry lab is designed so that the students can manipulate the many variables that impact the colligative properties of solutions (i.e. boiling point, freezing point, vapor pressure).
 Inquiry learning allows the student to collect and analyze data just as they would in a classroom lab.
-The video introduction gives them the necessary background to understand each of the variables prior to manipulating them in the virtual lab.
+The video introduction gives them the necessary background to understand the each of the variables prior to manipulating them in the virtual lab.
 If time permits, the students will run a solutions lab in class where a group discussion will take place at the end.
 Lastly, having the students investigate the role of colligative properties in their daily lives, their assessment, leads to greater retention and a deeper understanding of the content.